 Prior to working at Denver, where he was an associate media relations director from 2002 to 2005, Bacher was a venue press services supervisor for the Salt Lake Organizing Committee for the 2002 Olympic Winter Games.
 He managed and designed all press facilities and services for five ice venues hosting ice hockey, figure skating and short and long track speed skating.
 He recruited, trained and scheduled more than 250 volunteers for those areas.
 He served as the Venue Press Chief for Olympic Ice Hockey at the E Center.

 Bacher served as an assistant to the associate director of athletics at the University of Illinois from 1999 to 2000 after serving as an assistant sports information director at Illinois from 1997 to 1999.
 He was an intern in the University of Minnesota media relations office from 1996 to 1997.
 Bacher served as a press officer at the 1996 Atlanta Paralympic Games and was also a public relations intern that same year for the United States Association of Blind Athletes in Colorado Springs, Colo.

 A native of Stevens Point, Wis., Bacher graduated from Wisconsin-Stevens Point in 1992 with a degree in organizational communication.
-He earned his master's degree in sport management from St. Cloud State (Minn.).
+He earned his master's degree in sport management from St. Cloud State (Minn.) in 1996.

 Bacher and his wife, Carley, and son, E.J., reside in Charlottesville.